arthurmensch/dseg/README.md

-# Extra-gradient with player sampling
+# Extragradient with player sampling for faster Nash equilibrium finding

 Training GANs and convex games with gradient extrapolation and alternation of player updates.